osnapitstrix/ISDM-A2/ASSIGNMENT 2 Report Final.md

 __Stakeholder 3: Travel Company Owner Empathy Diagram__

 __Stakeholder 3: Travel Company Owner How Might We Statement__

-How Might We Statements:

-** NOTE: NEED TO FILTER FOR DIFFERENT STAKEHOLDERS -> WE ALSO NEED TO ADD MORE

-1. How might we find a way to book with customers?

-2. How might we improve the operation of the the CMC?

-3. How might we improve the skills of the relationship managers to serve customers effectively and efficiently?

-4. How might we improve the packages available to customers?

-5. How might we improve the way the relationship managers are matched with the customers further?

-6. How might we improve the customers' likelihood score to purchase a product/package?

-7. How might we improve the operation during busy times?

-8. How might we improve the way we approach the customers?

-9. How might we improve the operation during times of low levels of customers?

-10. How might we ensure that we're able to fulfil all customers orders?

-11. How might we improve the overall customer experience?

 ### STEP 4.
 Prototype